k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/03_projects.md

 INSERT IMAGE OF TOP BAR OF k2cloud Orchestrator AFTER IT’S SWITCHED TO PROJECTS PAGE

 Upon entering the Projects page, you can see that Show All Projects is selected by default in its top bar; this brings about a display of all the Projects created by other users.
 The logic behind this is that the Project owner was most likely the one to define and create the Project.
 It is also possible to select Show My Projects for viewing Projects created by yourself.
 It is worth mentioning that the Cloud platform is multi-tenant, which enables each Customer to view his own Projects and Spaces only.
-The Auto Refresh feature is turned off by default in the top bar, as it is less commonly used; Projects are not often created.
+The Auto Refresh feature is turned off by default in the top bar, as it is less commonly used since Projects are not often created.
 If a user wishes to see the most up-to-date Customer’s Projects list display, he can simply click the Refresh button for an on-demand refresh.

 INSERT IMAGE OF PROJECT PAGE’S TOP DEFAULT BAR